In association with the Greenwich Croquet Club

 Speaker Bio

-Lee’s first encounter with computers came with designing a statically indeterminate structural problem.
-He attended classes on architectural computer graphics at Harvard University Graduate School of Design.
-He taught design at Parsons School of Design in New York City in the 1970s and his early entrance into computer-aided design in the 1980s led to his second book, CAD, Drawing Design Data Management, published by Whitney Library of Design in 4 editions, including Spanish and Japanese.
+Lee attended classes on architectural computer graphics at Harvard University Graduate School of Design.
+Lee’s early entrance into computer-aided design in the 1980s led to his book, CAD, Drawing Design Data Management, published by Whitney Library of Design in 4 editions, including Spanish and Japanese.

-He now lives in Greenwich Connecticut and divides his time between writing curiosity booklets and playing croquet at Bruce Park.
+He lives in Greenwich and divides his time between writing “Curiosity Mini-books” and playing croquet at Bruce Park.